 \subsection{(Anti)de-Sitter Schwarzschild metric}

-Before closing this section, we here show that the solution of the Hamiltonian \eqref{H_g2} is uniquely given by the (anti)de Sitter Schwarzschild metric, which provides a physical aspect of this system.
-In the derivation, we impose the Hamiltonian constraint $H_g\approx0$ as late as possible to make its role clear.
+Before closing this section, we here provides a physical aspect of this system by showing that the solution of the Hamiltonian \eqref{H_g2} is uniquely given by the (A)dS Schwarzschild metric.
+In the derivation, we impose the Hamiltonian constraint $H_g\approx0$ as late as possible, to make its role clear.

 First, the canonical equations provide a uniform linear motion in the configuration space $\{\tX^a\}$:

 Here and in the remainder of this section, we regard $\tB^{\pm}$ and $\tP_\pm$ as constants $\beta^{\pm}$ and $\alpha_{\pm}$, respectively.